Wolverine971/personalityFE/README.md

 # generate static project
 $ npm run generate
 ```

+ToDo

+- I relate button- with waving hand
+- Personality pages- only people of that personality type can upvote or downvote
+- Adds page for each personality type

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).